MathieuDelcer/MathieuDelcer.github.io/_posts/2022-11-01-CKAD_study_notes.md

 - When creating a rule, be cautious with the use of "-", as it changes the behavior of the rule.

-- Here, the rule applies if the pod meets both conditions: ns=prod and name=api-pod:
+- Here, the rule applies if the pod meets both conditions: ns=prod and name=api-pod

 ```yaml
 - from: